farhanpermana/PokeApp/README.md

 ## Usage

 open .xcodeproj file with Xcode 14.
+This project may not compatible with Xcode 13 or lower.

 ## Contributing